 Only a very few people don’t enjoy a trip to the seaside, especially when it’s accompanied by an ice cream, long evenings, BBQ’s on the beach, and nostalgically reminiscing on days gone by when weekends were spent with your parents and grandparents on the beach during the summer.
 Sit back on a sun lounger and read for hours on end as the gentle sound of the tide splashing relaxes you.
 The pressures of everyday life and the working week seem to dissipate when you’re laying by the shore, so take note and discover how best to enjoy the south coast of the UK.

 Three days in Chichester should be sufficient enough to see the highlights of what this small city has to offer.
 What it might lack in size, it certainly makes up for traditional English pubs, green parks and lawns, an impressive Norman cathedral, and small quirky independent shops.
 To eat, head to the pubs that serve quality food and enjoy a pint outside in Chichester’s numerous pub gardens.
-Try the hole in the wall pub, a stone’s throw from the large M&S, to sample of their real ales and keg beers.

 Be sure to explore the countryside that surrounds this pleasant city, as The South Downs are truly something to behold.
 Check out the many cycle routes available and set out in pursuit of rolling hills, large expansive landscapes, and sunny meadows.